-Matthew J. Siegel works in the Global Insurance Department, focusing his practice in the areas of insurance coverage, cyber and technology risks, electronic discovery, construction litigation, and commercial litigation.
+Matthew J. Siegel focuses his practice in the areas of cyber and technology risks, commercial litigation, and insurance coverage.
 He also co-chairs the firm’s Privacy, Data and Cybersecurity Industry Team and is a member of the Technology Committee.

 Matt has represented a wide variety of clients, including insurers, contractors, product manufacturers, and individuals, and concentrates his practice on complex litigation matters, including prosecuting and defending first- and third-party insurance coverage claims, construction claims, and commercial disputes.
 Matt has also counseled clients on the evaluation of data privacy risks, responses and solutions, and he serves as a breach coach, providing analysis and advice to address data breach events, including forensics, notification pursuant to federal and state laws, credit monitoring, and public relations issues.
 In addition to breach response, Matt has counseled insurers on the underwriting and coverage issues arising under cyber-risk policies.